ewels/nextflow/docs/process.rst

 Processes
 *********

+This is a mock-change, to test the CI setup for docs-only PRs.

 In Nextflow, a **process** is the basic processing primitive to execute a user script.

 The process definition starts with the keyword ``process``, followed by process name and finally the process body